 All-In-One Curated Newsletter Services

 More recently, there have been all-in-one services designed specifically to help you easily build and grow an email newsletter, while at the same time making it easier to collect content to share, as well as making it easier to share that content.

-Two of the most popular all-in-one email newsletter curation services is Revue and Goodbits.
-What’s great about Revue and Goodbits, in particular, is that they’re able to store all the links you come across so you don’t have to store them somewhere else or try to remember them.
-When you’re ready to send out an email list of all the content you’ve accumulated you can easily format all the links you’ve saved into an aesthetically pleasing newsletter just by dragging and dropping files.
+One of the most popular all-in-one email newsletter curation services is Revue.
+What’s great about Revue, in particular, is that it’s able to store all the links you come across so you don’t have to store them somewhere else or try to remember them.
+When you’re ready to send out an email list of all the content you’ve accumulated, you can easily format all the links you’ve saved into an aesthetically pleasing newsletter just by dragging and dropping files.

 Marketing and Growing Your List

-Once you’ve creating a place online for people to go, you’ve integrated your email capture and you’ve started to curate content to send out to your audience, it’s time to start building up that audience.
+Once you’ve created a place online for people to go, you’ve integrated your email capture and you’ve started to curate content to send out to your audience, it’s time to start building up that audience.

 It’s important to know before you start that just because you build something online does not mean that people will automatically come and start signing up to be a part of it.
 Most of the time, it takes patience and sending out your first newsletters to friends and family before you actually start building any kind of audience.

 However, there are some tactics you can use to get your name out there and start building your list: